PRECIOUS-Gold holds gains as U.S. hikes tariff on Chinese goods

 “Technical selling could push the price down even further, given the increasingly gloomy technical picture.”

 Silver is on course to register a second straight week of declines, while platinum looks set for a third weekly drop in a row.
-(Reporting by Brijesh Patel and Harshith Aranya in Bengaluru; Editing by Elaine Hardcastle)
+(Reporting by Brijesh Patel and Harshith Aranya in Bengaluru; Editing by Edmund Blair and Mark Potter)